WOMEN’S MONOBOB: HEATS 1 AND 2

 - Laura Nolte, GER, 2:10.32 (+1.22)

-SEE MORE: Meyers Taylor is first American to race Olympic monobob
+SEE MORE: Meyers Taylor rips solid runs, is fourth at monobob midpoint

 The final two heats of the women’s monobob competition take place Sunday, February 13 at 8:30 p.m.
 ET.
 The full 2022 Winter Olympics bobsled schedule can be found HERE.